The American College of Greece’s Consumer Information Compliant with the Department of Education Regulations

-This includes criteria and eligibility, cost of attendance, refund policy, requirements for withdrawal, Title IV financial aid, student loan information published by the US Department of Education, National Student Loan DataBase System (NSLDS), Entrance and Exit Counseling for student loan borrowers, private education loan disclosures and code of conduct for education loans.
+This includes criteria and eligibility, cost of attendance, refund policy, requirements for withdrawal, Return of Title IV funds, Title IV financial aid, student loan information published by the US Department of Education, National Student Loan DataBase System (NSLDS), Entrance and Exit Counseling for student loan borrowers, default management plan, private education loan disclosures and code of conduct for education loans.

 Financial Assistance Criteria and Eligibility

-General financial aid requirements: awards are limited to students enrolled full-time, working toward a degree, are in good academic standing, which includes meeting and following ACG’s Satisfactory Academic Progress policy (SAP) and have not defaulted on previous education loans.
+General financial aid requirements: awards are limited to students enrolled at least half-time, working toward a degree, are in good academic standing, which includes meeting and following ACG’s Satisfactory Academic Progress policy (SAP) and have not defaulted on previous education loans.
 Students must also maintain SAP in order to continue to receive financial assistance.

 Information on Satisfactory Academic Progress can be found here.